 In the Earth (2021) Plot Summary

 In the film’s first minutes, we find out that a global epidemic has wiped off most of the world’s population.
 Scientist Martin and park ranger Alma go into the woods to check on a research station.
 They run upon Zach, a forest-dwelling guy who guides them to the train station.

 Upon arrival, they discover that the researchers have vanished and a forest-worshipping cult now controls the station.
-The cult members think the forest is conscious and needs them to conduct rituals for its well-being.
+The cult members think the forest is conscious and need them to conduct rituals for its well-being.

 As Martin and Alma continue their investigation, they immerse themselves in the cult’s practices.
-They see a cult member sacrificed to the forest in a ceremony and began to doubt their own beliefs and sanity.
+They see a cult member sacrificed to the forest in a ceremony and begin to doubt their own beliefs and sanity.